Why website content is so important

 If you're just using your website to "sell," you risk alienating your potential customers.
 If you first provide value through your content, you start to establish a relationship with your prospects.
 It gives them a chance to get to know you better and begin to trust you before they sign up for your product or service.

 If you never have any new content or information on your website, people don't have a reason to return!
 Give them a reason to keep engaging with you by providing valuable, relevant information on an ongoing basis.

 Google loves content.
 When you have a website densely populated with content relevant to your industry, you have a better chance of getting found through the search engines.

 Using Google Analytics and Facebook tracking pixels, you can serve ads to people who have interacted with your content.
 You can continue to build frequency with your audience, build trust and familiarity, stay top-of-mind, and be present when they are ready to convert.

 Social Media is a fantastic way to reach your audience and a channel every business should use.
 At the same time, social platforms can change the rules in the blink of an eye.
 Your website should be a key component of your brand and business.
 It's a place that you own, where you control the rules and your audience's experience.

 Creating content doesn't have to be overwhelming!

-If you haven't done so already, create an audience persona.
+If you haven't done so already, create a customer persona.